Checklist for Starting an LLC in Colorado

-You can file the Articles of Organization with the Colorado Secretary of State online along with the nonrefundable $50 filing fee.
-Note that Colorado has reduced LLC formation filing fees to $1 from July 1, 2022, to June 30, 2023.
+You can file the Articles of Organization with the Colorado Secretary of State online along with a $1 filing fee.
+Note that the standard $50 fee is waived from July 1, 2022, to June 30, 2023.

 For help with completing the online application, visit our Colorado Articles of Organization guide.

 Recommended: Check out our Best LLC Services review to learn more about choosing the right service to form your LLC.